madhobi/Language-Processing-with-Python/README.md

 # Language-Processing-with-Python
-Here, I am working with a dataset containing medical notes.
-I have focused on named entity recognition (ner) task using Spacy (Python library).
-The dataset is publicly available here: https://www.kaggle.com/datasets/finalepoch/medical-ner/data
+This is a sentiment analysis work using keras and python.
+The dataset contains IMBD movie reviews and publicly available to download.
+I'll train machine learning models to classify the reviews into positive or negative category.

+#### Preparing text data
 In a typical workflow, text data processing requires the following steps:
 - tokenization
     - split into smaller units e.g., words or characters
 - standardization
     - convert all text to lowercase, remove punctuation, stopwords etc.
-- numeric representation
+- convert tokens to numeric representation
     - index the tokens
     - map tokens to numeric vector

-I have attached two notebooks here:
-- In the first notebook, I did some data exploration
-- In the second notebook, I used Spacy to recognize medically relevant entity.
+#### Two types of model considering word order
+- Bag-of-words model: discard word order, ususally uses n-gram tokenization as it keeps a small amount of local word ordering
+- Sequence model: care about word order, usually uses word-level tokenization